CiscoSE/nso_remote_cli/README.md

                                  --print-inventory-example to generate one
                                  [default: ./nso_device_inventory.yaml]
-  -e, --print-inventory-example  Print example inventory file --help                         Show this message and exit.
+  -e, --print-inventory-example  Print example inventory file -f, --fetch-keys               Fetch devices' SSH keys -s, --sync-from                Sync from devices --help                         Show this message and exit.
+Show this message and exit.
 ```

 Parameters can be added to the inventory file as needed, as long as they are defined in the yang models.
 If you are